ClickCease

 Fatal Pedestrian Accidents

-Pedestrian accidents, in general, are higher in states like California where streets are geared toward vehicular traffic as opposed to foot traffic.
+States like California, where streets prioritize vehicular traffic over foot traffic, generally have a higher rate of pedestrian accidents.
 While pedestrians need to pay attention to their surroundings at all times and walk-in areas designated for pedestrians, we know that a majority of fatal pedestrian accidents occur because of negligence on the part of motorists and because of dangerous or defective roadways.

 If you or a loved one has been injured in a pedestrian accident or if you have lost a loved one in a pedestrian accident, it is important that you contact an experienced California pedestrian accident lawyer who can help you explore your legal rights and options.